Rates from USD 5950» VIEW RATES

-The largest fish caught during the last week of the month was 24 lbs, 7 fish caught over 20 lbs and 28 fish caught over 15 lbs.
+The largest fish caught during one week was 21 lbs and 32 were caught of 15 lbs.

 Marcelo (my husband) return very happy with the program, the service and because he caught 2 sea trout up to 20 lbs each.

 Thanks very much for a good trip to Rio Grande.
 We have a great time !
 The mixed program with Villa Maria and Kau Tapen was good to experience!

 The biggest trout 28 Pound was caugth by Hakan but Jorgen and Robert catch several over 20 pound.
 My biggest was about 16 pound.
 It was a tough fishing with cold water, sinking line and big heavy flies.
 But this kind of fishing works very good for the scandinavin people.
 It was two very slow fishing days on Kau Tapen depending of weather.
 We like special Villa Maria lodge.
 We try Menendes river and like that very much.